Munir Hussain case

 Munir Hussain is a British businessman and community leader who was jailed for 30 months following an attack on a burglar who had broken into his home and threatened him and his family.
 There was a public outcry because the law was seen as being biased in favour of the burglar instead of the victim.

 Personal background

 Munir Hussain, 53 years old at the time, is married to Shaheen Begum, 49, has two sons Awais, 21 and Samad, 15, and two daughters, Farah, 25 and Arooj, 18.
 His brother Tokeer Hussain, 35, was also jailed for 39 months for taking part in the attack on the burglar.
 (Ages in 2009.)

-Hussain trained as an engineer and runs Soundsorba Ltd, a High Wycombe-based business which employs 9 people and turns over £2.4 million per year.
+Hussain trained as an engineer and runs Soundsorba Ltd, a High Wycombe-based business which employed 9 people and turned over £2.4 million per year.
 He had been chairman of the Wycombe Race Equality Council and chairman of the Asian Business Council, which he helped found.
 In 2004 Hussain won the Business Link small business of the year award.

 Hussain was considered a leading figure in the town's voluntary organisations and was a major force in setting up the Green Street Community Centre in Desborough Street.